Markkop/corvo-astral/README.md

 ### :shield: Equipment search

-A equipment search is available with `.equip <name>` command.
+Am equipment search is available with `.equip <name>` command.
 It's also possible to filter them by rarity with `rarity=<rarity>` option.
-If a recipe is associated, it can be displayed by reacting with 🛠️ **New:** Now you can react with 💰 to get it's drop data in real time
+If a recipe is associated, it can be displayed by reacting with 🛠️
+You can also react with 💰 to get its drop data directly from Wakfu's website

 **Examples**:
 ```bash